HNordholm/KPI-report-SQL-SSMS-PowerBI/README.md

 Visuals:

-Monthly sales and order trends
+Monthly sales and customer trends

 Sales and AOV by country